The measles, mumps, rubella (MMR) vaccine is a safe and effective way to protect you and your family from measles.

 Why should I get vaccinated?

 Measles cases in the US are at a 15-year high, due largely to international travel.
-According to the Centers for Disease Control and Prevention (CDC), from January 1, 2014 through August 25, 2014, there have already been 18 outbreaks and 592 measIes cases in the United States, the highest number for one year since the disease was eliminated from the country in 2000.
+According to the Centers for Disease Control and Prevention (CDC), in 2014, there were 23 outbreaks and 644 cases of measles in the United States, the highest number for one year since the disease was eliminated from the country in 2000.
 More alarmingly, from January 1 to March 1, 2015, 176 people from 17 states and Washington, DC, were reported to have measles.
 Most of these cases are part of a large, ongoing outbreak linked to an amusement park in California.

 Infant & Childhood Immunization Recommendations